BedwarsRel/BedwarsRel/README.md

 ## What to join?

-**I'm still looking for contributors or developer which are want to help me with development.
+**I'm still looking for contributors or developers which are want to help me with development.
 Also I'm looking for tester which testing my plugin meticulously**